-great meeting with Mark Hagen great food @ Mike Ditka’s restaraunt
+Great meeting with Mark Hagen, excellent food @ Mike Ditka’s restaurant.

 The instruments are tiny – 2 mm forceps – and are essentially the same instruments used for neonatal surgery in human medicine.

 No one ever made it in our family.
-I’ve always ate it in a Jewish Deli.
+I’ve always eaten it in a Jewish Deli.
 Some of the best comfort food ever.